Chicken

 • Choose your bird - Whether you're looking at a smaller fryer chicken or a larger roaster bird, make sure the skin is clean of red marks and cuts or tears.
 If your chicken comes with gizzards or any extras on the inside, you can discard those as you wish.

-• Pack on the FLAVOR - In the video below I chose to go for a Tex-mex vibe with a mexican lager and our Fiesta Rub.
+• Pack on the FLAVOR - In the video below I chose to go for a Tex-mex vibe with a mexican lager and our Fiesta Rub and/or our Chili Lime Rub.
 You can go in countless directions with this, as chicken is a perfect blank canvas for flavor.
 If you want a spicy bird, check out our Nashville Hot seasoning and pour some of our One Legged Chicken hot sauce into the beer can before cooking.
 For a sweeter BBQ style, you can never go wrong with the Spellbound Rub!

 • Choose your brew - Any lager, ale, or lighter colored beer works best.
 For smaller birds, go for a standard 12 ounce can, for larger chickens, try to find a 16 or 24 ounce can for a sturdier stand.
 Don't be afraid to add herbs, spices, or fruit inside the can for added flavor.
 Make sure the can is no more than half full to start.
 How you dispose of the other half is up to you!